vidishsirdesai/projects/README.md

 Also, the column `numoutboundcmds` has all zeros.
 This column can also be dropped from the list of columns.

-The new shape of the dataset, after dropping the `lastflag` column is:
+The new shape of the dataset, after dropping the columns `lastflag` and `numoutboundcmds` column is:
 ```
 (125973, 42)
 ```